DataBranner/AlgorithmPlay/python_permutation/README.md

 | 4 | 92.9 usec | 15.6 usec  | 0.168 |
 | 3 | 20 usec | 7.63 usec | 0.382 |
 | 2 | 4.86 usec | 4.54 usec | 0.934 |

+In addition, I have supplied a different (unmemoized) version based on a piece of code by Becca Bainbridge.
+It does not return tuples, however.

 [end]